neondatabase/website/content/docs/guides/prisma-tutorial.md

 ✔ Introspected 2 models and wrote them into prisma/schema.prisma in 1.78s
 ```

+Two models were introspected in this case because of the `Elements` table that existed in the database previously.
+Prisma does not yet support introspecting a subset of a database schema, so you cannot introspect an individual table.

 ### View the introspected model

-Two models were introspected in this case because of the `Elements` table that existed in the database previously, as Prisma does not yet support introspecting a subset of a database schema.
 To view the model generated for the new `Elements_ext` table, open your `schema.prisma` file.
 You will find the following model is now defined:

 ```text
 odel Elements_ext {